hisovereign/Fade-Monitors/README.md

 ## How to stop the script

-1. Move script out of ~/.local/bin and restart the computer or
+1. Close the terminal you ran the script in or

-2. Copy/paste in terminal
+2. Copy/paste in new terminal

 		pkill -f fade-monitors-2d-time-based.sh